godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 Open source
 -----------

 Godot offers a fully open source codebase under the **MIT license**.
 This means that the codebase is free for anyone to download, use, modify, or share, as long as its license file is kept intact.

-Thanks to this open source license, most of the technologies that define Godot are developed from the ground up by community contributors.
+All technologies that ship with Godot, including third-party libraries, must be legally compatible with this open source license.
+Therefore, most parts of Godot are developed from the ground up by community contributors.

 Anyone can plug in proprietary tools for the needs of their projects — they just won't ship with the engine.
 This may include Google AdMob,